sfcheung/diybootstat/README.md

 Extension commands and examples for DIY bootstrapping in SPSS presented in the following manuscript:

-Cheung, S. F., Pesigan, I. J. A., & Vong, W. N. (2022) DIY bootstrapping: getting the nonparametric bootstrap confidence interval in SPSS for any statistics or function of statistics (when this bootstrapping is appropriate).
-Accepted for publication in *Behavior Research Methods*.
+Cheung, S. F., Pesigan, I. J. A., & Vong, W. N. (2022).
+DIY bootstrapping: Getting the nonparametric bootstrap confidence interval in SPSS for any statistics or function of statistics (when this bootstrapping is appropriate). *Behavior Research Methods*. [https://doi.org/10.3758/s13428-022-01808-5](https://doi.org/10.3758/s13428-022-01808-5)

 Currently, only one command is available, `GENERATE NONPAR BOOTSAMPLES`.